Level3-REST/site/doc/patterns/list/sortable.md

 `Profile: <http://level3.rest/patterns/list/sortable#sorter-resource>`

 The Sorter resource is an affordance to change the order configuration of the list.
 It is a Form resource that starts with the current configuration in it's schema representation, or in it's template object if the Form resource does not use a schema.
-If only a subset of the Entry properties are sortable then the Sorter resource should present a schema to help the Client submit a successful sorting change.
+If only a subset of the Entry properties are sortable then the Sorter resource should present a schema to help the client submit a successful sorting change.

 The Form will create a sorting declaration array.
 This array will have objects with these properties: